 Who is using e-signatures?

-More than customers should learn to appreciate e-signatures in 2021: Forrester notes in the final recommendations section that it’s key to view document digitization as an opportunity for the whole workforce - not just front desk and management teams.
+It's not just customers signing for deliveries who should learn to appreciate e-signatures in 2021: Forrester notes in the final recommendations section that it’s key to view document digitization as an opportunity for the whole workforce—not just front desk and management teams.

 The report closes with this reminder.

-Interestingly, e-signatures and digitized documentation are still seeing less use by departments that aren't customer-facing.
+Interestingly, e-signatures and digital documents are still seeing less use by departments that aren't customer-facing.
 In another report by Forrester and Adobe, when asked which of their departments were digitizing their document processes, only 35% and 28% of operations and human resources, respectively, said that they were digital.

 The operations opportunity for e-signatures